 When Is the Best Time to Visit Armenia?

-Armenia is a beautiful and mountainous country where the seasons change the whole vibe and beauty of the country transitions at the same time.
-The small nation has a range of micro climates driven by the landscape and elevation above sea level.
-Temperatures between the seasons fluctuate drastically as it experiences cold winters and dry, hot summers.
-This makes the shoulder seasons the most comfortable and best time to visit Armenia.
+Armenia is a mountainous land where the changing of seasons alters the whole vibe of the country.
+Thanks to its landscape and elevation above sea level, the tiny nation has a range of climates, with each season highlighting a different aspect of its beauty.
+Temperatures fluctuate drastically between seasons as it experiences cold winters and hot, dry summers, making the shoulder seasons of spring and autumn the best time to visit Armenia.

 Spring awakens the whole country - festivals are organized, sidewalk cafes open up and the snow melts, making transportation significantly easier.
 Spring is also the time when the country commemorates the Armenian Genocide (April 24) and Yerevan Wine Days (early May), one of the country’s most exciting new festivals.
 Autumn presents visitors with pleasant temperatures, delicious wine and delightfully colorful scenery.
 Yet visitors will find that each season offers unique opportunities: